NinCollin/minibord/README.md

+# moved
+the repository has been moved [off of github](http://scripts.rainynight.city/gitredirect.php)

 # minibord
 A minimalistic PHP/MySQL bulletin-board thingy mostly worked on at night.
 Code may be messy due to lack of sleep.